poiyomi/PoiyomiDocs/docs/general/render-preset.md

 - Render Queue: `2460` (AlphaTest+10)
 - ZWrite: `On`

-TransClipping is like Transparent, but will write to the Z-buffer and render on the AlphaTest queue +10.
+TransClipping is like Transparent, but will write to the Z-buffer and render on the AlphaTest queue with +10.
 This can sometimes fix certain transparency issues, but may cause other issues.

 ## Color Blend Presets